Lightweight RGB-T Tracking with Mobile Vision Transformers: Implementation Details and Experimental Results

 \subsection{Comparison to Related Work}

-To evaluate our tracker, we follow the standard RGB-T testing protocol by training on the LasHeR training set and testing without any fine-tuning on three widely-used RGB-T benchmarks: LasHeR test~\cite{lasher}, RGBT234~\cite{rgbt234}, and GTOT~\cite{gtot}.
+We follow the standard RGB-T protocol: train on LasHeR~\cite{lasher} and test on LasHeR test, RGBT234~\cite{rgbt234}, and GTOT~\cite{gtot} using their official metrics (SR/PR/NPR, MSR/MPR, SR/PR).

-\textbf{LasHeR} is the largest RGB-T tracking dataset, consisting of 1224 video sequences (979 for training and 245 for testing) across 32 object categories and 19 challenging attributes.
-It uses Success Rate (SR), Precision Rate (PR), and Normalized Precision Rate (NPR) for evaluation.
-SR is computed as the Area Under Curve (AUC) of the overlap threshold curve, while PR and NPR measure the proportion of frames where the center location error is within a fixed threshold (20 pixels) and a normalized threshold, respectively.

-\textbf{RGBT234} includes 234 aligned RGB-T sequences with 12 annotated attributes.
-It uses Maximum Success Rate (MSR) and Maximum Precision Rate (MPR), which compute the best overlap and center error scores between the two modalities per frame.

-\textbf{GTOT} comprises 50 RGB-T sequences and evaluates performance using Success Rate (SR) and Precision Rate (PR).
-SR is the AUC of success plots over varying IoU thresholds, and PR measures the percentage of frames where the center error is within 5 pixels, a tight threshold suited for the smaller object sizes in GTOT~\cite{gtot}.

 We evaluate our tracker against recent efficient multimodal trackers, including SUTrack-Tiny~\cite{sutrack}, EMTrack~\cite{emtrack}, CMD~\cite{cmd}, and TBSI-Tiny~\cite{tbsi}.
-As shown in Table~\ref{tab:table1}, our model is the fastest in inference speed (FPS) and has the least parameter count, while maintaining competitive tracking accuracy.
+As shown in Table~\ref{tab:table1}, our model attains the fastest inference speed (FPS) and the fewest parameters, while maintaining competitive tracking accuracy.

-On LasHeR and RGBT234, SUTrack-Tiny achieves the highest accuracy overall, but our tracker has competitive accuracy while using over 5.6× less parameters (22M vs. 3.93M) and is about 20\% faster in inference speed (100 vs. 121.9 FPS).
-Compared to EMTrack, CMD, and TBSI, our tracker maintains competitive accuracy while achieving significantly better computational efficiency.
+On LasHeR and RGBT234, SUTrack-Tiny achieves the highest accuracy overall, while our tracker offers competitive accuracy with over 5.6× fewer parameters (22M vs.\ 3.93M) and about 20 higher FPS (100 vs.\ 121.9).

-On GTOT, our tracker ranks as the best in SR and second-best in PR among the reported trackers.
-This demonstrates that our model provides stronger overlap consistency (as reflected by SR), which is particularly important in scenarios involving frequent small target sizes~\cite{gtot}.
-Notably, our tracker achieves this performance while being significantly more efficient, with over 5× fewer parameters than the state-of-the-art CMD and more than 4× faster inference speed.
+On GTOT, our tracker ranks best in PR and SR, indicating stronger overlap consistency for small targets~\cite{gtot}, while remaining more efficient than other efficient trackers.
+Relative to the RGB-only SMAT* baseline~\cite{smat}, complementary RGB–IR fusion via separable mixed-attention yields consistent accuracy gains with a modest speed trade-off.

 Overall, our method consistently delivers a better trade-off across all datasets.
-With the fewest parameters (3.93M), the highest inference speed (121.9 FPS), and competitive tracking accuracy, our tracker is especially well-suited for real-time RGB-T applications on resource-constrained devices.
+With the fewest parameters (3.93M), the highest inference speed (121.9 FPS), and competitive tracking accuracy, our tracker is well-suited for real-time RGB-T applications on resource-constrained devices.